 The responsibility to advocate for humanity belongs to all of us.
 We must recognize our own biases and judgements and work towards ensuring inclusivity and liberation for all people.
-We unite together.
-We rise together.

 The YMCA of Greater Houston’s Equity Innovation Center is a space for members of the community to learn, lead, organize, advocate and connect with intention and a shared focus on advancing equity and undoing institutional racism.